 In early October, ghosts start popping up on the front doors of houses.
 I don’t know who starts it every year, but I hope they never move.
 The game is to drop off a ghost and a bag of candy on the front doorstep of a neighbour’s house.
 Knock on the door and then run for your life because you don’t want to be caught as the “boo-er”.
 Talk about fun with kids!
 It is funny to listen to them playing in the back lane asking one another, “have you been booed yet?”

 When you receive a ghost, you are responsible for boo-ing 2 houses.
 The game grows exponentially and soon there are ghosts on the doors of almost all the houses.
 I am sure the local dollar store wonders why they sell out of white cardstock every year at this time.
-It’s such a fun and easy to play game–but the ripple effect of connection and community span farther than a simple bag of candy on someone’s doorstep.
+It’s such a fun and easy-to-play game–but the ripple effect of connection and community spans farther than a simple bag of candy on someone’s doorstep.

 If you want to start the game in your community, print out our instruction sheet and have fun!